 Recommendation

 I recommend the Runderwear Mens Running Briefs.
-They have been the most comfortable underwear to use for my runs.
-They may not be sexy (according to Sandra), but they are very practical, very lightweight and dry quickly.
-They hold all my bits in place and don’t cause any chaffing at all.
-Of the different brands I have worn in the past six years, these have been the most comfortable and have lasted the longest without the elastic degrading or losing its shape.
+They have been the most comfortable underwear for my runs.
+They may not be sexy (according to Sandra), but they are very practical, lightweight, and dry quickly.
+They hold all my bits in place and don’t cause any chaffing.
+Of the brands I have worn in the past six years, these have been the most comfortable and lasted the longest without the elastic degrading or losing its shape.

 Pros